M1 Mac mini vs M2 Mac mini: Speed and savings

-At long last, Apple has released the M2 and M2 Pro Mac mini and finally removed the ancient Intel model from the lineup.
+At long last, Apple has released the M2 Mac mini and finally updated its oldest M1 Mac.
 But after more than two years, how does it compare to the M1 model?
 We’ll walk you through all of the differences.

 M1 Mac mini vs M2 Mac mini: Specs